abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Coproduct, external diagram](../02_category/coproduct_candidates.svg)

-All these sets express relationships which are more vague than the simple sum, and therefore given such a set (an "impostor" set as we called it earlier), there would exist a function that would distinguish it from the true sum.
+All these sets express relationships which are more vague than the simple sum, and therefore given such a set (an "impostor" set as we called it earlier), there would exist a unique function that would distinguish it from the true sum.
 The only difference is that, unlike with the products, this time this function goes *from the sum* to the impostor.

 ![Coproduct, external diagram](../02_category/coproduct_morphisms.svg)